-Through on-site programs, virtual workshops, conference presentations and professional development events Aquarium educators have shared ecosystem-based approaches to science education with thousands of educators throughout the years.
-Utilizing technology into workshops and virtual field trips continues to advance the Aquarium’s mission in new and effective ways.
-The new education Center will double its capacity to serve science teachers with these and similar programs.
+Each year, more than 1,500 teachers develop their skills in ecosystem-based approaches to science education as they engage in the Aquarium’s professional development programs.
+Using technology in workshops and virtual field trips continues to advance the Aquarium’s mission in new and effective ways.
+The Bechtel Education Center will allow the Aquarium to double its capacity to serve science teachers with these and similar programs.